clarkfitzg/makeParallel/inst/pems/notes.md

       The algorithm collects any expanded variables that appear in the statement, and marks them in the globals as collected.
       It's natural to do both of these tasks in the same step.

-In every case the algorithm produces new code and updates the globals.
+In every case the algorithm may potentially update the globals.
 The new code gets appended to the existing code.